The first time the organization, National YoungArts Foundation

 An ampersand must be used for designations with U.S. Presidential Scholar in the Arts.

-Cornelius Tulloch (2016 Winner in Visual Arts & U.S. Presidential Scholar in the Arts)
+Victoria Canal (2015 Winner in Voice & U.S. Presidential Scholar in the Arts)

 When listing multiple YoungArts awards in a designation, include all disciplines in alphabetical order using the most recent YoungArts award year—never include the award year for a U.S. Presidential Scholar in the Arts designation.